he1nh/openshift-prometheus/README.md

 ## Deploying Prometheus

 You can create a running prometheus instance based on the docker hub image via `oc run`.
 This image expects to run under the root user account.
-Therefor we will create a sepearate serviceaccount for prometheus.
+Therefor we will create a separate serviceaccount for prometheus.

 ```command
 oc create serviceaccount prometheus